 - white with biscuit.

-The character of Turkish Karabash
+Character of Turkish Karabash

-To irritate the Anatolian sheepdog is not recommended, for aliens this may end badly.
-A dog can not only express his dissatisfaction with his voice and threatening posture, but also be able to bite a troublemaker.
-Day and night the family can be calm - the vigilance of the four-legged guard will not allow strangers to enter the local territory.
+It is not recommended to annoy the Anatolian Shepherd, for strangers like this can end in tears.
+The dog can not only express his dissatisfaction with his voice and threatening posture, but he can also bite the troublemaker.
+Day and night, the family can be calm - the watchfulness of the four-legged guard will not allow strangers to penetrate the local area.